-Get a full description and see a video of the 60 km drive from Cromwell to Queenstown via the Kawarau Gorge road on the South Island of New Zealand.
+Get a full description and see a video of the 60 km drive from Cromwell to Queenstown via Kawarau Gorge Road on the South Island of New Zealand.

 This driving route starts at the junction of State Highway 6 and 8B in Central Otago on the South Island of New Zealand.

 Driving at about 80 to 100 km/h (50 to 62 mph) – the maximum speed limit on highways in New Zealand is 100 km/h (62 mph) – it would take between 40 and 45 minutes if you drive from Cromwell to Queenstown or from Queenstown to Cromwell.

 This drive could take slightly longer if you’re driving on Kawarau Gorge Road (the part of State Highway 6 that follows the Kawarau River) for the first time because it is a winding road with several tricky corners.

 When I drove on this road for the very first time, I must have driven at speeds between 60 and 70 km/h because it was a scary drive.
 These days I max out at speeds between 80 and 100 km/h, while slowing down to take the 45 km/h corners, because I have driven this road countless times and know all of the corners well.
 Besides, the speed indication signs are well tuned for the corners and can help you drive this road efficiently.

 Then you’ll pass through the Valley of Vines (Gibbston Valley, which is a wine making region), two bungy jumping sites (Nevis Bungy and Kawarau Bridge Bungy ) before reaching Frankton and then Queenstown.

 Before reaching Queenstown, you’ll pass the turnoff to Cardrona / Wanaka and two junctions to Arrowtown, you’ll pass alongside Lake Hayes, and then come up to a roundabout in Frankton that will take you to Queenstown Airport if you choose to go left.
 You need to go straight ahead at the roundabout to get to Queenstown.